Skip to content

 Planning Your Time

-The “best” sections of Glacier National Park are the Going-to-the-Sun Road, Many Glacier, and Two Medicine areas.
+The most popular sections of Glacier National Park are the Going-to-the-Sun Road, Many Glacier, and Two Medicine areas.
 You need a minimum of two days for Glacier if you’re not hiking.
 Spend one day driving the GTSR with stops for a picnic and short walks, and the other day exploring the Many Glacier area.
 With more time, add the Two Medicine area.
 If you’ll be hiking the Highline Trail or the Grinnell Glacier Trail, you’ll need another day or two.

 Entrances to Glacier National Park